JL321/CycleGAN/README.md

 ## Prerequisites

-Dataset available at https://github.com/junyanz/CycleGAN (horse2zebra).
+Dataset available at https://github.com/junyanz/CycleGAN (horse2zebra preferred).
 Alter path names in main for local directory for proper usage.
+Other datasets may be used at the user's discretion.

 Packages Required in Environment:
 - Tensorflow